LIFEHUBBER

 NanoClaw is a lightweight personal agent system that runs agents in isolated containers and connects them to messaging channels, memory, and scheduled jobs.

 The official repository presents NanoClaw as a smaller, more understandable alternative to heavier personal-agent systems, with emphasis on container isolation, customizable forks, messaging channels, and Claude Code-assisted setup.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is